 These resources are highly recommended as a practical read for parents of children with and without ODD, or teachers with learners having this diagnosis.

 Parents and teachers with children with other diagnoses, such as attention deficit hyperactivity disorder (ADHD), autism, conduct disorder or simply those who display challenging and defiant behavior, would also benefit from these books.
-There really are takeaways relating to any child, for that matter.
+There really are takeaways relating to any child, and not just for those who are parenting a child with ODD.

 This article is simply a fly-by on this topic.
 I would recommend getting either or both of Bowler’s books for a deeper dive, and to access the resources she provides such as worksheets (in the teacher’s book) to go through the process of supporting a child/learner with ODD.